Aartee/Web-Interactive-Game-Implementing-Design-Patterns/README.md

 # CMPE 202 - Loops

-## All the changes are present in the dev branch insted of the master
+## All the changes are present in the dev branch instead of the master

 ## Loopy Bird Game using MelonJS game engine
 ### Technologies that would be used in designing the game: